aib/aibsmod-q3/aibsmod/readme.txt

 	* am_hitFeedback <0/1/2>
 		Changes the feedback sound you hear when you damage a player.
 0 is the default value that uses the original Quake 3 Arena behavior - all hits make the same sound.
 (Unfortunately, the Team Arena sound effects that notify you of the target's armor level, is incompatible with aibsmod.)
 1 employs CPMA-style sound effects with different levels at 1-25, 26-50, 51-75 and 76+ damage.
 2 behaves like Threewave with different sounds at at 1-19, 20-49, 50-99 and 100+ damage.

+	* am_chatBeep <0/1/2>
+		Enables or disables the "chat beep" you hear when somebody sends a message.
+0 disables all beeps, 1 enables all, 2 enables beeps for team chat only.

 	* am_CPMASkins      <0/1>
 	* am_colors         "#####"